jiwonz/rbx-koact/README.md

 rbxassetid: (assetId: number | string) -> (string)
 ```

-- Converts an asset ID to a string.
+- Converts an asset ID number to a rbxasset string.

 ### `setTimeout`